The amorphous carbon material created from buckminsterfullerene

 Determine the density of seawater and tap water by measuring their relative mass and volume

-Perform two chemical reactions to see whether any mass changes occur
+Perform two chemical reactions to see whether any mass changes occur in this microscale class practical.
+Includes kit list and safety instructions.

 Use a thermometer strip to examine temperature changes when drops of different liquids evaporate